(That's me above in the hat visiting Berlin with my sister.)

-Unlike most historical artefacts which are buried in museums, galleries and private collections, the built environment is freely accessible to anyone at any time.
-As the physical manifestation of a society’s past you can tell a lot from its remaining built environment.
+Unlike most historical artefacts, which are buried in museums and archives, the city's built environment is free for anyone to look at, at any time.
+As the physical manifestation of a society’s past Edinburgh's streets and buildings can tell you a lot about its history.
+Once you know what you're looking at you will begin to see the city in a whole new light.

-The clock tower and turrets of George Heriots 17th century Jacobean school (foreground).
-The main entrance to the 19th century Royal Infirmary hospital with its pointy, faux-baronial Victorian spire (background to the left).
-The clean, straight lines and large, glass windows of Quartermiles 21st century mixed office and residential development (centre background).
+George Heriots 17th century Jacobean school in the foreground.
+The spire of the Victorian Royal Infirmary behind to the left.
+The sleek 21st century Quartermile mixed office and residential development in the centre background.
 Each can tell us so much about the era it was built in and the society who built it.

 Other Things I Do...